vatsal121/datingSitePHP/README.md

 </div>

-Dating site is a simple dating site built using PHP.
+### Dating site is a simple dating site built using PHP.

   - PHP
   - HTML5, Bootstrap 4
   - MySQL as Database

 ### Project Demo
-    - Video file is included in the root directory of the project.
+    - Video file is located at the root directory named "dating-site-working-demo.mp4".
+    - GIF file is located at the root directory named "project-demo.gif".
+    - Database file is located at the root directory named "datingdb.sql".

 ### Installation